learning-zone/python-basics/README.md

 `0.7931961644126482`

-Let’s call for help on this.
+Let's call for help on this.

      help(random)